 Numerous herpetologists and others, including too many to be named here provided access to papers, specimens and other materials as requested, including material that by nature is not herpetological, but assists in related projects.
-My family contributed the most by putting up with many hours of my absence as I dealt with various herpetological matters which invariably cost as opposed to earn money.
+My family contributed the most by putting up with many hours of my absence as I dealt with various herpetological matters associated with this and other projects.